-CTAG Credit Awarding Procedure for awarding of CTAG Credit
+CTAG Credit Awarding Procedure for CTAG Credit

 - Students must grant permission to have a college or university post CTAG credit when they take the End-of-Course Exam.

-If a verification form is required, the Tri-C Office of the Registrar must receive the completed form directly from the career technical institution; have the completed form sent to:
+If a verification form is required, the Tri-C Office of the Registrar must receive the completed form directly from the career technical institution.
+Have the completed form sent to:

 Cuyahoga Community College

 Office of the Registrar

 Details concerning CTAG credit: Ohio Department of Higher Education's CTAG webpage

 Information for high school students and families: Comparing CTAGs, AP and CCP

 CTAG FAQ for high school faculty and staff